How to Make Gorgeous Chocolate Shavings

 A bar of Dark Chocolate

-Put on a thick fabric apron (very important!).
+Put on an apron made of thick fabric (very important!).

 Place the bar of chocolate on your work surface, perpendicular to your tummy.
 Make sure the smooth side is facing up.

 Hold your hairdryer about 20 cm away from the chocolate and turn it on to its lowest speed.
 Gently move the hairdryer up and down the length of the chocolate, all the while keeping the hairdryer at 20 cm distance.